tomjoht/documentation-theme-jekyll/doc_series.md

 ## Changing the series drop-down color

 The Bootstrap menu uses the `primary` class for styling.
 If you change this class in your theme, the Bootstrap menu should automatically change color as well.
+You can also just use another Bootstrap class in your button code.
+Instead of `btn-primary`, use `btn-info` or `btn-warning`.
+See {{doc_labels}} for more Bootstrap button classes.